offworld-projects/offworld-gym/docs/installation.rst

     1. ``python3.6 examples/sim/random_monolith_continuous_sim.py``
-    2. Open ``localhost:8080`` in your browser to visualize the Gazebo simulation
+    2. The terminal will print out a link that you can paste into your browser to visualize the Gazebo simulation!

 Additinal steps to run the examples that based on Pytorch, Tianshou and Stable-baselines 3